What is STARBASE Idaho?

 One day per week for five consecutive weeks, fifth grade students will travel to Gowen Field to study and learn in a varied and exciting environment, exploring the STEM sciences in ways not typically found in the traditional school setting.

-The curriculum consists of six core content areas established by the Department of Defense with classroom instruction in physics, chemistry sciences, technology, engineering, mathematics, and STEM careers.
+The curriculum consists of six core content areas established by the Department of Defense with classroom instruction in physics & chemistry, energy, technology, engineering, mathematics, and STEM careers.